Azael-Snively/Reaction/README.md

 # Reaction
-A chat in react native html css an java
+A chat in javascript php html css an java